 Lynn joined the Chorale in 2000 and her primary responsibility on the Board is to generate marketing materials and the programs for the Chorale.
 Lynn is a retired high school English/Drama and national touring quilting teacher living in Chandler with her ever-supportive husband, daughters, and elderly rescue dogs.

 Bill has been singing with the Chorale since 2000.
 He sings baritone now after having spent 13 years in the Tenor section.
 Bill studied Choral Education and has directed church choirs for 30 years.
 He is into volunteerism and has filled several roles for the Chorale.
 He recently retired from the Arizona Department of Economic Security and is looking forward to spending more time at many hobbies including woodworking, camping and reading.

 Erik first sang under the direction of Jeff Harris at Westwood High School in Mesa, Arizona.
 After graduating from Westwood, he attended MCC and then ASU, where he studied Music Performance and Business.
 Erik keeps the performance bug under control by singing tenor for the Sonoran Desert Chorale.
 Erik’s primary responsibility on the Board is CD Sales and Social Media Advertisement and Marketing.
-During the day Erik is the General Manager for Friendly Auto Centers in Mesa, where he takes great pride in his auto repair shop and employees.

 A note from the Founding Director…